dojitza/dojitza.github.io/_posts/2024-3-31-Give-us-the-unsubscribe-button-and-we-will-subscribe.md

 ---

 Dark patterns in subscriptions have become a huge problem.
-ICPEN reports that at least *75%* of companies emply at least one dark pattern in marketing of their subscription services - https://icpen.org/news/1360
+ICPEN reports that at least 75% of companies employ at least one dark pattern in marketing of their subscription services - https://icpen.org/news/1360
-On a purely personal opinion level, I believe that they alone have already cost the consumer facing industry billions in potential revenue.
+My opinion: This alone has already cost the industry billions in potential revenue.

 To unsubscribe from a service, you often have to do one or multiple of: